TGOlson/one.js/README.md

 # one.js

-## Framework for single language client side applications.

 Write HTML in JavaScript.
 Write CSS in JavaScript.
 Write JavaScript in JavaScript.

+Framework for single language client side applications.

+## About

+`one.js` allows developers to write entire client side applications using only one language - JavaScript.
+This helps reduce cognitive overhead, and produces a much more programmatic way of writing style and markup.

+Do wild things like passing style objects around, modifying them dynamically.
+Or creating markup templates in a concise, explicit manner.

 Lots of inspiration taken from [React](http://facebook.github.io/react/), as well many of the excellent templating libraries and JavaScript frameworks.